-Water stored in the lake below the maximum conservation pool elevation is managed as necessary to support hydropower, environmental stewardship, and recreation.
-The Smith River, downstream from Philpott Dam, supplies industrial and public water supplies for the region.
+Water stored in the lake below the maximum conservation pool elevation is managed as necessary to support environmental stewardship, and recreation.
+The Smith River supplies industrial and public water supplies for the region downstream through an intake approximately three miles downstream from the Philpott Dam and Spillway.
 The minimum flow required to provide water of suitable quality at Stanleytown, VA, was originally established as 59 cfs and was about 20 percent more than the minimum of record and equal to the natural flow that would be relied upon in the design of sewage treatment facilities at that time.
-Since there is no gage at Stanleytown, the nearby Bassett gage is used for monitoring and maintaining minimum flows in the Smith River.
+Since there is no gage at Stanleytown (about 10 miles downstream of Philpott Dam), the nearby Bassett gage (about 3 miles upstream of Stanleytown) is used for monitoring and maintaining minimum flows in the Smith River.
 Generally, normal hydropower operations ensures that minimum flow requirements are met, even when only the station service unit is operating.
 When the lake is below the top of the conservation pool, weekly power generation is limited to minimum weekly energy requirements determined by the Southeastern Power Administration.